BirdeeHub/birdeevim/README.md

 I can just put it in opt section and call packadd from an autocommand if I want to do lazy loading.

-Even though it is supposed to be loaded as a plugin and thus should work, I am unsure if including an ftplugin folder works or not as I have not checked.
+ftplugin folder works.
+The others all should as well.
+Plugins and config files are the same thing.
-Make sure it is added to your git staging or committed or it wont update and find the new file.
+Make sure new lua files are added to your git staging or committed before testing it or it wont update and find the new file.

 inpiration taken HEAVILY from this repo as this was my first intro to nix.